terrabela/OGRaySpY/README.md

 # OGRaySpY
-An Open app for Gamma-RAY SPectra Analysis and visualization.
+An Open app for Gamma-RAY SPectra AnalYsis and visualization.

 ## Setting Up